 Route-to-route extrapolation for the oral SF.
 Studies of carbon tetrachloride carcinogenicity by the oral route were determined to be insufficient to derive a quantitative estimate of cancer risk.
 Therefore, a human PBPK model was used to extrapolate inhalation data to the oral route.
-A simple approximation method was used that assumed continuous infusion of carbon tetrachloride from the human gastrointestinal tract to the liver.
+A simple approximation method was used that assumed continuous infusion of carbon tetrachloride from the human GI tract to the liver and that absorption of carbon tetrachloride from the GI tract is essentially complete.
 Doses extrapolated from inhalation to oral exposures in this analysis were approximations because they did not account for oral bioavailability or absorption kinetics, information that is not available for carbon tetrachloride.
-The magnitude of uncertainty introduced by these assumptions cannot be quantified.
+To the extent that GI absorption is less than 100%, the current estimation method for route-to-route extrapolation would tend to overestimate the SF.

-Statistical uncertainty at the point of departure.
+Statistical uncertainty at the POD.
 Parameter uncertainty can be assessed through confidence intervals.
 Each description of parameter uncertainty assumes that the underlying model and associated assumptions are valid.
-For the log-probit model applied to the male mouse pheochromocytoma data, there is a reasonably small degree of uncertainty at the 10% excess incidence level (the point of departure for linear low-dose extrapolation); the lower bound on the BMD (i.e., the BMDL10) is 1.8-fold lower than the BMD.
+For the log-probit model applied to the male mouse pheochromocytoma data, there is a reasonably small degree of uncertainty at the 10% excess incidence level (the POD for linear low-dose extrapolation); the lower bound on the BMD (i.e., the BMDL10) is 1.8-fold lower than the BMD.
 For the multistage model applied to the female mouse liver tumor data, there is similarly a reasonably small degree of uncertainty at the 10% excess incidence level; the lower bound on the BMD (i.e., the BMDL10) is approximately 1.5-fold lower than the BMD.

 Bioassay selection.
-The study by Nagano et al. (2007b; also reported as JBRC, 1998) was used for development of the inhalation unit risk.
+The study by Nagano et al. (2007b; also reported as JBRC, 1998) was used for development of the IUR.
 A full report of the bioassay findings was published in 2007, although the study itself was conducted in the mid-1980s.
-Although not a recently conducted study, this bioassay was well-designed, and included both sexes in two species, an adequate number of animals per dose group, and an appropriate untreated control group.
+Although not a recently conducted study, this bioassay was well-designed, using two species (rats and mice), four dose groups, including an appropriate untreated control, and 50 animals/sex/group.
 Examination of toxicological endpoints in both sexes of rats and mice was appropriate.
 No issues were identified with this bioassay that might have contributed to uncertainty in the cancer assessment.
-Alternative bioassays for developing an inhalation unit risk were unavailable.
+Alternative bioassays for developing an IUR were unavailable.

 Choice of species/gender.
-For liver tumors, modeling was performed using JBRC inhalation bioassay from the female mouse and female rat.
-The male rat liver tumor data were not modeled because these data sets lacked the resolution desired for dose-response modeling; The male mouse liver data were modeled, but provided similarly poor dose-response curve resolution.
-Tumor frequencies jumped from control levels to close to maximal responses without any intervening dose levels having submaximal responses.
-In the female mice and rats, lower but biologically significant levels of response were seen at intermediate dose levels.
-Also, notably, increased levels of hepatocellular proliferation were not reported for rodents at these intermediate levels, increasing the likelihood that dose-response modeling may be relevant to lower dose conditions.
+For liver tumors, modeling was performed using the JBRC inhalation bioassay from the female mouse and female rat.
+The male rat liver tumor data were not modeled because these data sets lacked the resolution desired for dose-response modeling.
+The male mouse liver data were modeled, but provided similarly poor dose-response curve resolution.
+Tumor frequencies increased from control levels to close to maximal responses without any intervening dose levels having submaximal responses.
+In the female mice and rats, lower but biologically significant levels of tumor response were seen at intermediate dose levels.
+Also, notably, increased levels of hepatocellular proliferation were not reported for rodents at these intermediate levels, so that dose-response modeling based on these data may be more applicable to an evaluation of cancer risk at noncytotoxic exposures.
 There is no indication that male rodents are more sensitive to carbon tetrachloride liver tumor induction and that use of female data only underestimated potential risk.
 For pheochromocytomas, JBRC inhalation data sets for both male and female mice were amenable to modeling, and the data set yielding the highest estimate of cancer risk could be selected.